robvanson/akouste/README.md

 The visual layout and text of the web page that presents the experiment is written in an easy to use Markdown format in an edit frame in akoústeCreate.html.
 The web version is visible in another frame on the same page.
 The full page can be tested in a functional popup window (**Show Page**).
 As most, if not all, browsers block access to local files on the user's computer from an in-browser generated web page, it is not possible to test local audio in the popup window.

 In our demonstrations, we use web URLs to demonstrate the full functionality.
-But when designing and testing an experiment using local audio files, the experiment page should be saved to the local drive (**Save HTML...**) and opened from there.
+But when designing and testing an experiment using local audio files, the experiment page should be saved to the local drive (**Save Experiment...**) after setting the (relative) path to the audio folder, and opened from there.

 Examples (random audio examples courtesy of [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)):